Sim4n6/Random-Trello-Card/README.md

 # Random-Trello-Card

-A simple python 3 script to show a random Trello card from my personal trello using [py-trello Trello API wrapper](https://github.com/sarumont/py-trello).
+A simple flasked app to show a random Trello card from my personal trello using [py-trello Trello API wrapper](https://github.com/sarumont/py-trello) and Flask.